Automatic mutual recognition for occupational licences

 Depending on your occupation, you may need to meet additional requirements.
 You may need to:

-- notify the relevant authority of your intent to practice;
+- notify the relevant local registration authority of your intention to work;

 - meet and maintain financial public protection requirements (such as, insurance, fidelity funds, trust accounts, minimum financial requirements); and/or